BS.c in Psychology MS.c and Ph.D in Clinical Psychology

 Vasilis S. Vasiliou is a Clinical Psychologist by training and research (Ph.D.), with a specialization in Health Psychology and Behavioural Medicine.
 His research emphasizes the application of the newest Contextual Cognitive-Behavioral interventions (e.g., Acceptance and Commitment Therapy, Mindfulness, etc) in chronic illness and chronic pain management.

-He has a bachelor’s degree in psychology from the University of Crete, Greece, a master degree from Swansea University, Wales, UK, and a Ph.D. in Clinical Psychology at the University of Cyprus.
+He has a bachelor’s degree in psychology from the University of Crete, Greece, a master's degree from Swansea University, Wales, UK, and a Ph.D. in Clinical Psychology at the University of Cyprus.
 He also holds a Post-graduate Certificate (Pg.
 Cert.) in Teaching and Learning in Higher Education (CKBO2, NFQ Level 9) from the University College Cork (UCC), Ireland.

-He employs mixed methods (triangulating quantitative and qualitative data), participatory designs (e.g., interventions developed from public and patient involvement groups- PPI), and multilevel models to understand how digital, personalized, modularized assessment and interventions tools can be implemented in different clinical settings.
+He employs mixed methods (triangulating quantitative and qualitative data), participatory designs (e.g., interventions developed from public and patient involvement groups- PPI), and multilevel models to understand how digital, personalized, modularized assessment and intervention tools can be implemented in different clinical settings.

 He works as a Post-Doctoral Research Associate at Botnar Research Center, Luqmani Group, where he leads a mixed-method study named VAS- UP: UPgrading multilevel methods of assessing toxicity from steroids in VASculitis and other related conditions.